twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 Before, when I saw a man, I knew to regard it as a man.
 Now the visual form (color) was expressing its element nature, and the mind stopped at the ultimate form (paramatā rūpa).

-Mind, and form were separated, and from stayed on its own, giving the concept on it was mind dhamma.
+Mind and form were separated, and form (rūpa) stayed on its own, giving the concept on it was mind dhamma.
 Form was not mind, and mind was not form; so mind and form were separate.
 This was a small stream enterer (cūḷa-sotāpanna).
 If someone penetrated beyond the concept, and reality became cūḷa-sotāpanna or mahā-sotāpanna. (now here—he was a cūḷa-sotāpanna, the insight process not ending yet).

 If seeing and just at seeing; if hearing and just at hearing—on the hearing just knew its element nature, and not as a crow (i.e., the sound of a crow).
 If hearing the sound of a dog, and just at hearing, and not clung to the dog because knowledge (ñāṇa) preceded it, only knowing the changing nature, and after knowing it vanished.